MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 ---
 # Troubleshooting wrap issues in Power Apps

-This guide helps you resolve warp issues in Power Apps.
+This guide helps you resolve the most common warp issues in Power Apps.

 ## Wrap Build is failing

-### Verify your images are in a PNG format
+### Verify that your images are in a PNG format

-Ensure your images are in a PNG format.
-Using images in any format other than .PNG will cause the wrap build to fail.
-Please use an image converter tool or ensure your original image is in a PNG format instead.
+Ensure that the images your are using in wrap are in a PNG format.
+Using images in any format other than PNG will cause the wrap build to fail.
+Please use an image converter to save your images as .PNG files or ensure that your original image files are in a PNG format instead.

 > [!IMPORTANT]
 > Note that manually changing your image file extension from .JPEG or any other formats to a .PNG will not automaticallt re-format the image to a PNG format.

-### Verify your App Center is correctly configured
+### Verify that your App Center is correctly configured
-Ensure your App Center link is created as an App within an Org, and not a standalone App.
+Your App Center link must be created as an App within an Org, and not a standalone App.

    :::image type="content" source="media/wrap-issues/BuildFail_1.png" alt-text="Screenshot of how to add a new Organization in App Center.":::

-Ensure the access token you created is correct.
+Check that the access token you have created is correct.

 - Correct: Click on your created App -> Settings -> App API Tokens

 - Incorrect: Account Settings -> User API Tokens

-Ensure your iOS or Android App created has the right settings configurations.
+Verify that your iOS or Android App created has the right settings configurations.

 - iOS: OS=Custom